-Prepare to become a highly effective urban educator and leader through the Davenport College of Urban Education.
-Explore the urban education master’s programs and certificates below to see which best fits your urban schooling goals.
-If you have questions, please call us at 800.686.1600 or email us at firstname.lastname@example.org.
+Prepare to become a highly effective urban educator and leader through Davenport's College of Urban Education.
+Explore the urban education master's, bachelor's and certificate programs below to see which best fits your urban schooling goals.
+If you have questions about Davenport's degrees in urban education, please call us at 800.686.1600 or email us at firstname.lastname@example.org.

 - Dean of Students

 - School Principal